 Coat care and grooming are as important to male cats as to females.
 Males spend time licking and cleaning which helps keep their coat in good order and reduces parasitic burdens.
 In addition, coating hair in saliva is an important way of losing heat in hot weather.

 However, when it comes to grooming cats other than themselves, males are more standoffish than females.
-A male would not consider mutually grooming another male but may wash the head and shoulders of a favored female cat.
+Males do not usually consider mutually grooming another male and are more likely to wash the head and shoulders of a favored female cat.

 If you've ever been kept awake at night by the sounds of yowling cats, the chances you were listening to caterwauling.
 These loud, harsh cries are male cats advertising that they are available to mate.
 This courtship behavior serves a dual function of attracting female cats in heat, while warning off other male suitors.

 How do cats mate?
 There is nothing subtle about the courtship of a male cat to a female.
 When near a female in heat, experienced males may run straight to the female and mount her in as little at 16 seconds.
 Less experienced males are more cautious and may make a softer mating cry to her and sniff around her rear end.
 If she accepts his advances, the male is apt to mount her and grip her neck with his teeth, in what's thought to be a naturally pacifying action similar to a mother cat carrying her kittens.
 Mating takes on average one to nine minutes.
 Once mating is complete, the male wanders off and has nothing else to do with the female.

 Male Cats Like Hunting and Feeding